adaptdk/AH_machinelearning/README.md

 There is a large body of tagged articles prepared from the sygeplejesken magazine.
 The raw exported articles are located in the `exported` folder.
 In `processed` the file `tagged-articles.json` contains all articles with at least one tag and stripped for all the Drupal related data.
 The `train.txt` file contains the article body and the tags in a format prepared for fastText.

+There's a lot that can be done to improve the model.
+Read the guide https://fasttext.cc/docs/en/supervised-tutorial.html for examples on how to optimize.

+Example optimizations:

+- Optimize the options to the learning command
+- The title and summary is not part of the dataset
+- there's a lot of links in the dataset
+- there's no stopword filtering

 ## Convert cli

 ### Converts JSON files with articles